followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Query/3 Methods/sum().md

 ===================================================================

 <!--shortDescription-->
-Calculates the sum of item values.
+Calculates the sum of all values.
 <!--/shortDescription-->

 <!--returnType-->Promise<Number><!--/returnType-->